hasnin24/School-Projects/README.md

 Using pip

-you need to install these packages because they don't come with Ancaonda by default
+you need to install these packages because they don't come with Anaconda by default:

     $ pip install IPython
     $ pip install pydotplus